aziontech/azion-samples/samples/node-async-hooks/readme.md

 # Node.js Async Hooks and Edge Functions

-This is a simple example of using Node.js Async Hooks, specifically the AsyncLocalStorage API, to manage context within asynchronous operations inside an edge function.
+This is an example of using **Node.js Async Hooks**, specifically the **AsyncLocalStorage API**, to manage context within asynchronous operations inside an edge function.

 ## Code Overview